geo511-2020/geo511-2020-tasks-adammwilson/README.md

-Repository to hold class activities for GEO511
+Repository to hold class activities for GEO511.

+I love this class.